 You can also use baking soda as a facial mask.
 This can be drying, so use with caution.
 If you have combination skin, with some areas of your face dry and others oily, only apply the mask to the oily areas.
 Create a paste using the one-to-one ratio and then apply the mixture to a clean and dry face.
 Let the mask sit for 15 minutes and then rinse with warm water.
 Again, moisturize soon after removing the mask to prevent drying.

 Create an Exfoliant

 After wetting your face with water, gently massage the paste onto the skin in circular motions.
-Make sure you avoid scrubbing to hard as this could irritate your skin.
-Focus on a gentle pressure.
+Make sure you avoid scrubbing too hard as this could irritate your skin.
+Focus on gentle pressure.
 Rinse the solution off your face with warm water and moisturize soon afterward.

 Use Baking Soda Sparingly

 Because baking soda is alkaline and skin is naturally acidic, it can throw off the natural pH of your skin resulting in dry and irritated skin.
-In fact, for some people it can actually make acne worse.
-If this is the case, you can also look for products that are made with baking soda to get the acne-reducing benefits, without the irritation.
+For some people, it can actually make acne worse.
+If this is the case, you can also look for products that are made with baking soda to get the acne-reducing benefits without the irritation.
 One great option is Bioré Baking Soda Acne Cleansing Foam ($10).

 If you do make your own baking soda treatment, use it on your face sparingly, only once or twice a week at the most, and watch for any negative side effects or reactions.
 Always use a fresh box of baking soda, as the box you use for baking may be tainted with other products and can irritate your skin.
 You should also follow up with a moisturizer after using baking soda to avoid drying out your skin.